Welcome to today's edition of the Rush 24-7 podcast.

 But that presumes you have a GOP that literally has the stomach to fight.

-And this is what's so so damning about this current conundrum.
+And this is what's so damning about this current conundrum.

-Now, granted, there's ambivalence on the war, and it's easier to advocate peace through strength in peacetime, because some people might associate more peace through strength, there's more war.
+Now, granted, there's ambivalence on the war, and it's easier to advocate peace through strength in peacetime, because some people might associate more peace through strength as more war.

 But regardless, as Russia said many times, this election is not going to be won or lost on the war, partly because of the success of the surge.

-It's going to be one or lost on what's wrong, what's wrong with the country domestically?
+It's going to be won or lost on what's wrong with the country domestically.

-People are upset over high food prices, the lack of Social Security reform, uh the spending, the amnesty.
+People are upset over high food prices, the lack of social security reform, the spending, the amnesty.

 We could go right down the line.